wyatthalbach15/CinemAPIcker/README.md

 These three resources not only make our website functional, but easy and enjoyable to use for anyone who might be searching for a new title to watch.

 The most exciting part about our site is that it is the first version of a site that can grow along with us.
-The next feature we hope to implement is a watchlist that will help users keep track of titles they find interesting but don't have the time to enjoy immediately.
-This and other exciting things are right aroudn the corner for CinemAPIcker!
+We're not sure which features we will add next, but there are so many ideas that couldn't make this cut that we're excited to explore in the future!

 ### How to Use CinemAPIcker
 Using our site is as easy as 1,2,3!